dweekly/docs/pages/apps/mac-os.md

 #### Link Properties Parameters

-**channel**: The channel for the link.
+<notranslate>**channel**</notranslate>: The channel for the link.
 Examples could be Facebook, Twitter, SMS, etc., depending on where it will be shared.

-**feature**: The feature the generated link will be associated with.
+<notranslate>**feature**</notranslate>: The feature the generated link will be associated with.
 Eg. `sharing`.

-**controlParams**: A dictionary to use while building up the Branch link.
+<notranslate>**controlParams**</notranslate>: A dictionary to use while building up the Branch link.
 Here is where you specify custom behavior controls as described in the table below.

 You can do custom redirection by inserting the following _optional keys in the dictionary_: